 This is the conference ID to enter at the prompt:

-The mnemonic for the conference number is C0mmune# where “0” is the zero key.
+The mnemonic for the conference ID is C0mmune# where “0” is the zero key.

 Check back here for the exact schedule of the calls, or send an email to

-The purpose of these calls is to create an alliance of protocommunes where people live minimally and off the land.
-People who call in can learn about communal living in general, can get to know each other, and can work together to figure out how they are going to transform their protocommune to full commune status.
+The purpose of these calls is to create an alliance of protocommunes where people are living minimally and off the land.
+People who call in can learn about communal living in general, can get to know each other, and can work together to figure out how they are going to transition and transform their protocommune to full commune status.